SpaceIL is an Israeli nonprofit organization working to land the first Israeli spacecraft on the Moon.

 The organization was founded in 2011, when three young Israeli engineers undertook upon themselves to enter the international Google Lunar XPRIZE competition.
 Today, SpaceIL is led by CEO Eran Privman (PhD) together with the three co-founders: Yariv Bash, Kfir Damari and Yonatan Winetraub.
-SpaceIL has nearly 20 full-time staff and more than 250 volunteers.
+SpaceIL has nearly 30 full-time staff and dozens of volunteers.
 SpaceIL is the only Israeli team in the competition.

 Space and space exploration are the next frontier.
 SpaceIL’s success will be a source of pride for Israel while introducing the world to new and innovative ways to explore outer space.
 In addition, the space industry has the potential to become a major growth engine for the Israeli economy.

 SpaceIL is using cutting edge Israeli nano and micro satellite technologies to build a small, smart and a relatively cheap spacecraft.
 The SpaceIL spacecraft is about the size of a dishwasher.
 SpaceIL is using a Hop concept instead of a Rover, in its Moon mission: In order to conserve mass, SpaceIL developed the idea of a space hop, in which the spacecraft lands on the surface of the Moon and then takes off again with the fuel left in its propulsion system.
 Then it will perform another landing, 500 meters away, according to the GLXP criteria.

 Since announcing its entry into the competition, SpaceIL has received the enthusiastic support of leading Israeli business, academic, and aerospace figures and organizations.